ghostdogpr/caliban/vuepress/docs/docs/gateway/subgraphs.md

 - Ordinary services cannot both own the same root field, such as `Query.product`.
 Rename or hide one field with a [schema transformation](#shaping-the-public-schema).
 - Object types can contribute different fields.
 Shared fields need compatible output types and arguments.
 For example, `Product.price: Int` and `Product.price: String` conflict.
 Output nullability can differ.
 The composed field is nullable if a contributing source allows null.
 - Input fields must agree on their types and defaults.
 A required input field must exist in every service that declares that input type.
 - Federation 2 fields with multiple owners need compatible `@shareable` declarations or an applicable `@override`.
 Subscription root fields always need one owner.
+Interface fields cannot declare `@override`.

 Merging types does not tell the gateway how to retrieve an object from another service.
 Ordinary services need a [lookup](planning.md#connecting-objects-across-ordinary-services) for that step.
 Federation schemas supply entity keys and routing information themselves.